-Because these symptoms can easily be confused with other, more common, conditions, a lot of people do not pay them the necessary attention.
+Because these symptoms can easily be confused with other conditions, a lot of people don’t pay enough attention to them.

 Keep in mind that early detection is key to treatment.
-Below we are going to share with you the top 8 alert signals.
+Below we share 8 red flag symptoms.

 1. Edema or inflammation as a symptom of kidney failure

-The difficulties involved with kidney failure can lead to fluid retention in tissue, causing inflammation.
+The difficulties involved with kidney failure can lead to fluid retention that results in inflammation.

-Several different diseases can cause this same symptom, but in most cases, this is related to a kidney problem.
+Several different diseases can cause this same symptom.
+However, this is related to a kidney problem in most cases.

 Swelling is evident in: